DOCA App Shield Agent Application Guide

 No action is needed for Windows

 Perform IOMMU passthrough.
-This stage is only necessary if IOMMU is not enabled by default (e.g., when the host is using an AMD CPU).Note
+This stage is only necessary if IOMMU is not enabled by default (for example, if the host is using an AMD CPU).Note

 Skip this step if you are not sure whether it is needed.
 Return to it only if DMA fails with a message similar to the following in